civicrm/composer-compile-plugin/DEVELOP.md

   and modify the parsed `Task` object.
 * `pre-compile-task`: Fires before executing a specific `task`.
 * `post-compile-task`: Fires after executing a specific `task`.

+Note: The `compile` command supports a dry-run mode.
+All events will fire normally during dry-run.
+This is important to support subscribers which manipulate task definitions.
+However, if (hypothetically), a subscriber had some significant side-effects (like creating files), then it would be important to consult `$event->isDryRun()`.